MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-get-signed-in-identity.md

 ---
 title: Get signed in identity
-titleSuffix: Azure CLI
+titleSuffix: Azure Cosmos DB for Table
-description: Get the unique identifier for the currently signed in account for Azure CLI so that you can use this identity with role-based access control in Azure.
+description: Get the unique identifier for the currently signed in account for Azure CLI so that you can use this identity with role-based access control in Azure to connect to Azure Cosmos DB for NoSQL.
 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: stefarroyo